Car Insurance Guide

 The Bottom Line

 For most Malaysian drivers, comprehensive insurance is the better choice.
 The additional cost provides peace of mind knowing you're protected against a wide range of risks.
 The last thing you want is to be in an accident and find out you have to pay tens of thousands of ringgit for repairs.
+However, if your car's value is very low and the comprehensive premium seems disproportionate, third party coverage may make financial sense.

 It depends on your car's market value and your financial situation.
 If repair or replacement costs would be a significant burden, comprehensive may still be worth it.
 However, if your car's value is very low (under RM10,000), the premium for comprehensive may not justify the potential payout.